MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 This section provides ways you can improve the answers you get from Copilot.

-- Ask clear and specific questions
+- Ask clear and specific questions.
-- Be concise and avoid long sentences or multiple sentences
+- Be concise and avoid long sentences or multiple sentences.
 - Ask one question at a time. <!--Avoid asking about multiple questions in one message.-->
-- Use natural language, expressing the questions in a friendly and conversational manner
+- Use natural language, expressing the questions in a friendly and conversational manner.
 - Use keywords, phrases, and terms that you know are used in Business Central, either in the software or documentation.
-- If the initial response doesn't fully answer your questions, ask follow up questions or rephrase the last question.
+- - If the initial response doesn't fully answer your questions, ask follow up questions or rephrase the last question.
 - If you're asking a question on a different subject matter than previous question, clear the current chat session to start over.

 ## Example prompts